P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 [STAFF] [ADMIN] Fishy: Report of <PlayerName> <Reason1>, [Reason2]...
 ```

-This report format is lets them know who reported who and why.
+This report format lets them know who reported who and why.

 > **WARNING: This report format is compatible with the Hypixel Lynx Mod (Keep leaking users down).
-> This mod may be bannable on Hypixel server, so never use this on Hypixel server.
+> This mod may be bannable on the Hypixel server, so never use this on the Hypixel server.
 > [Developer](https://github.com/peyang-Celeron) does not take any responsibility.**

 ### Usages

 - /report \<PlayerName\>

-  Player can execute this command with this argument to open a book where you can select the reason for the report.
+  Players can execute this command with this argument to open a book where you can select the reason for the report.
   If you click on the reporting reason displayed in the book, the reason will be added as the content of the report.

 - ![#008000](https://via.placeholder.com/15/008000/000000?text=+) Click to send report in "レポートを送信" , or: